How to Choose The Best Algorithm for Your Applied AI & ML Solution

 Q2.
 If the business objective is Operational or Strategic?

-It is important to understand if the business solution is required immediately or is required to understand the business trend in order to take some strategic steps.
-When it comes to business objective being operational, the solution is required in a very short spend of time, sometimes even within seconds.
-Here the requirement of algorithm being interpretable is low and having good accuracy is very high.
-Here the solution provided by the algorthms is the final solution.
-For example, If there is a requirement to identify if a bank transaction is a fraud or not, than this as a business problem, it is a binary classification problem (Fraud(Yes|No)), however the business objective is operational.
-Here Machine and Deep Learning algorithms such as Random Forest, Bagging, Boosting, ANN etc. can be handy.
-There can be business problem whose objective can be Operational such as identifying the causes of low profit.
-Here the requirement is to deploy such an algorithm that will have high level of interpretability which will help in understanding the drivers causing low profit.
+It is important to understand if the business solution is required immediately or understand the business trend to take some strategic steps.
+When it comes to the business objectives being operational, the solution is required in a very short spend of time, sometimes even within seconds.
+Here the requirement of the algorithm being interpretable is low, and having good accuracy is very high.
+Here the solution provided by the algorithms is the final solution.
+For example, If there is a requirement to identify if a bank transaction is a fraud or not, then this is a business problem.
+It is a binary classification problem (Fraud(Yes|No)).
+However, the business objective is operational.
+Here Machine and Deep Learning algorithms such as Random Forest, Bagging, Boosting, ANN, etc., can be handy.
+There can be business problems whose objective can be Operational such as identifying the causes of low profit.
+Here the requirement is to deploy such an algorithm that will have a high level of interpretability which will help understand the drivers causing low profit.
 Here the algorithm will not provide the final solution but will act as a step and catalyst for the management to solve the actual business problem.
 Algorithms such as Linear Regression or Decision Trees are best suited in such scenarios.

 Q3.
-How will be the model implemented to solve the business problem?
+How will the model be implemented to solve the business problem?

 Q4.
 Does the algorithm’s capability match with requirements to solve the business problem?